ffwff/lilith/README.md

 make toolchain/crystal/.build/crystal
 ```

-You will also need an appropriate `i686-elf` gcc/binutils toolchain in order to link and assemble the kernel.
+You will also need an appropriate `x86_64-elf` binutils toolchain in order to link and assemble the kernel, as well as `i686-elf` binutils to build the bootstrap code.

 ### Building the userspace